How to set up PostgreSQL

 GRANT USAGE ON SCHEMA <schema> TO atlan_user_role;

-GRANT SELECT ON ALL TABLES IN SCHEMA <schema> TO atlan_user_role;
+GRANT SELECT, REFERENCES ON ALL TABLES IN SCHEMA <schema> TO atlan_user_role;

 • Replace <schema> with the schema to which the user should have access.